 vessels, usually caused by hardening of the arteries (atherosclerosis).

 Most people feel angina symptoms in their chest.
 The most common symptom is chest pain or pressure, or a strange feeling in the chest.
 But you might feel symptoms in other parts of your body.
 Some people feel pain, pressure, or a strange feeling in the back, neck, jaw, or upper belly, or in one or both shoulders or arms.

 Other symptoms of angina include shortness of breath, nausea or vomiting, lightheadedness or sudden weakness, or a fast or irregular heartbeat.

 emotional stress.
 Stable angina can be relieved by rest or nitroglycerin.
-Unstable angina is a change in your usual pattern of stable angina.
+Unstable angina means that your symptoms have changed and are not following your typical pattern of stable angina.
 Unstable angina may mean that you are having a heart attack.

 If you have angina, pay attention to

 your symptoms, know what is typical for you, learn how to control it, and

 Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology & E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine & Stephen Fort, MD, MRCP, FRCPC - Interventional Cardiology